api-platform/core/docs/adr/0002-resource-definition.md

 # Resource definition

 * Status: accepted
-* Deciders: @dunglas @soyuka @vincentchalamon @GregoireHebert
+* Deciders: @dunglas, @soyuka, @vincentchalamon, @GregoireHebert

 ## Context and Problem Statement

-The API Platform `@ApiResource` annotation was initially created to represent a Resource as defined in [Roy Fiedling's dissertation about REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_2_1_1) in corelation with [RFC 7231 about HTTP Semantics](https://httpwg.org/specs/rfc7231.html#resources).
+The API Platform `@ApiResource` annotation was initially created to represent a Resource as defined in [Roy Fielding's dissertation about REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_2_1_1) in correlation with [RFC 7231 about HTTP Semantics](https://httpwg.org/specs/rfc7231.html#resources).
 This annotation brings some confusion as it mixes concepts of resources and operations.
-Here we discussed how we could revamp API Platform's resource definition using PHP8 attributes, beeing as close as we can to Roy Fiedling's thesis vocabulary.
+Here we discussed how we could revamp API Platform's resource definition using PHP8 attributes, being as close as we can to Roy Fielding's thesis vocabulary.

 ## Considered Options